 - #FullyBookedVA Community

-- Job Leads of people looking to hire help
+- Quality Job Leads of people looking to hire help

-- 13 Templates that are Customizable and Printable for things like pitching clients, calculating rates, + getting testimonials
+- 13 Templates that are Customizable + Printable for pitching clients, calculating rates, + getting testimonials

 - Virtual Assistant Certification